-Five Strategies for Getting That First Management Job
+5 Strategies for Getting Your First Management Position

 Every manager has had a first management job somewhere in their career.
-Mine was supervising two other consultants on a proposal preparation team.
 Like most other jobs, though, no one wants to give you that first management job unless you have experience and you can't get experience if no one will give you the first job.
 Here's what you need to know and, more importantly, what you need to do to get that first management job.

 Do Your Job Well

 Nobody is going to put you in charge if you can't do your own job.
 The first step in landing a management job is doing a good job at the job you have.
 You don't have to be the best, but you do have to be good.
 The best programmer in the company may not make a good Development Manager.
-He or she may prefer to write code instead of taking on the responsibilities of management.
+They may prefer to write code instead of taking on the responsibilities of management.
 However, it's a safe bet that the Development Manager used to be a good programmer.

 Do Your Homework

 Find out what managers do.
 Watch the managers in your organization and see what they do and how they do it.
 Read books on management and leadership and learn what to do and what not to do.
 Ask questions of managers you know.

 Develop People Skills